Skip to main content

 James Painter (james.painter@politics.ox.ac.uk) is a Research Associate at the Reuters Institute.

 James' teaching and research are focused on the portrayals of climate change in legacy, digital-born and social media in the UK and around the world, and environmental communication in general.
 This has covered a wide range of research areas including climate denialism, risk and uncertainty, animal agriculture and climate change, lab-grown meat, extreme weather events, climate niche sites and biodiversity loss.
-His main research interests are the portrayals of climate change in legacy, digital-born and social media around the world, and environmental communication in general.
+His current research projects include:

-• Animal agriculture, climate change and dietary options in mainstream and social media (he is a collaborator on the LEAP project at the James Martin School at Oxford University
+• Animal agriculture, climate change and dietary options in mainstream and social media; collaborator on the LEAP project at the James Martin School at Oxford University (until 2022)

 He is the author of five RISJ publications on climate change: Summoned by Science: Reporting Climate Change at Copenhagen and Beyond (2010); Poles Apart: the international reporting of climate scepticism (2011); Climate Change in the Media: reporting risk and uncertainty (2013); Disaster Adverted?
 Television Coverage of the 2013/4 IPCC Climate Change Reports (2014) and Something Old, Something New: Digital Media and the Coverage of Climate Change (2016).
 He is also the author of several academic articles on the media's reporting of climate change.